 ARTIQ itself does not depend on Nix, and it is also possible to compile everything from source (look into the

-- Download Vivado from Xilinx and install it (by running the official installer in the FHS chroot environment).
+Download Vivado from Xilinx and install it (by running the official installer in a FHS chroot environment if using NixOS; the ARTIQ flake provides such an environment).
 If you do not want to write to

 /opt, you can install it in a folder of your home directory.
 The “appropriate” Vivado version to use for building the bitstream can vary.
 Some versions contain bugs that lead to hidden or visible failures, others work fine.
-Refer to the M-Labs Hydra logs to determine which version is currently used when building the binary packages.
+Refer to Hydra and/or the

 Install cable drivers(they are not required as we use better and open source alternatives).

-$ artiq_flash --srcbuild artiq_kasli -V <your_variant>.
+$ artiq_flash --srcbuild -d artiq_kasli/<your_variant>.
 You need to configure OpenOCD as explained in the user section.
-OpenOCD is already part of the shell started by
+OpenOCD is already part of the flake’s development environment.

 $ flterm /dev/ttyUSB1(